-Every holder of record of Common Stock of the Company at the close of business on April 17, 2000 is entitled to notice of the meeting and any adjournments or postponements and to vote, in person or by proxy, one vote for each share of Common Stock held by such holder.
-At the record date, the Company had outstanding 21,989,782 shares of Common Stock.
-The approximate date on which this proxy statement, accompanying notice and proxy and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 1999 are first being mailed to stockholders is on or about April 20, 2000.
+Every holder of record of common stock of the Company at the close of business on April 19, 2004 is entitled to notice of the meeting and any adjournments or postponements and to vote, in person or by proxy, one vote for each share of Common Stock held by such holder.
+At the record date, the Company had outstanding 39,112,553 shares of Common Stock.
+This proxy statement, accompanying notice and proxy and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2003 are first being mailed to stockholders on or about April 23, 2004.

-Any stockholder giving a proxy in the form accompanying this proxy statement has the power to revoke the proxy prior to its exercise.
+Any stockholder giving a proxy has the power to revoke the proxy prior to its exercise.
 A proxy can be revoked by an instrument of revocation delivered at or prior to the annual meeting to the secretary of the Company, by a duly executed proxy bearing a date or time later than the date or time of the proxy being revoked, or at the annual meeting if the stockholder is present and elects to vote in person.
 Mere attendance at the annual meeting will not serve to revoke a proxy.
-Abstentions and shares held of record by a broker or its nominee that are voted on any matter are included in determining the number of votes present.
+Abstentions and shares held of record by a broker or its nominee that are voted on any matter are included in determining the number of votes present for quorum purposes.
 Broker shares that are not voted on any matter will not be included in determining whether a quorum is present.

 All proxies received and not revoked will be voted as directed.
-If no directions are specified, such proxies will be voted FOR the election of the board's nominees, FOR the approval of the Brooke Group Ltd. 1999 Long-Term Incentive Plan and FOR the amendment to the Company's certificate of incorporation to change the corporate name to Vector Group Ltd. The nominees receiving a plurality of the votes cast will be elected as directors.
-The affirmative vote of the holders of a majority of the outstanding shares of Common Stock will be required to approve the amendment to the Company's certificate of incorporation.
-The affirmative vote of the majority of votes present and entitled to vote on the matter at the meeting will be necessary for approval of any other matters to be considered at the annual meeting.
-With respect to the election of directors, shares as to which authority is withheld and broker shares that are not voted will not be included in determining the number of votes cast.
-With respect to other matters, abstentions and broker shares that are not voted are not treated as present and entitled to vote on the matter.
+If no directions are specified, such proxies will be voted FOR the election of the board's nominees and FOR the approval of the Vector Group Ltd. Amended and Restated 1999 Long-Term Incentive Plan.
+The nominees receiving a plurality of the votes cast will be elected as directors.
+The affirmative vote of the majority of votes cast with respect to the Long-Term Incentive Plan proposal will be necessary for approval assuming that the total vote cast represents a majority in interest of all securities entitled to vote on the proposal.
+For this purpose, abstentions are, but broker shares that are not voted are not, treated as votes cast.